Bat Mitzvah Invitations: 9 Gorgeous Designs + Wording Tips

 Sample Bat Mitzvah Invitation Wording

 Just like other party invitations you’ve sent in the past, Bat Mitzvah invites can range in formality.
 It should contain the child’s first name as well as the middle if you prefer.
 It will typically say that they are “called to the Torah” and then include relevant details.
-You’ll also want to add your names as hosts.
+You’ll also want to add the names of the hosts.

 Please share in our great joy